Systemic Resilience

 Containment

-Determines the precise location for circuit breakers to halt failure chains before they impact the customer or business operations.
+Designs monitoring, targeted controls and circuit breakers to halt failure chains before they impact the customer or business operations.

 Mitigation

-Designs detection mechanisms and allocates resources to remove high-priority risk vectors identified in the model.
+Compiles the remediation action plan, allocating resources to remove high-priority risk vectors identified in the model.

 Testing